Shadow Copy: Windows Vista, 7 and Server 2008

 Some of these tools also allow users to schedule snapshots at user-defined intervals, configure the storage used by volume-shadow copies and compare files or directories from different points-in-time using snapshots.

 Windows 7 also adds native support through a GUI to configure the storage used by volume-shadow copies.

 Windows 8 and Server 2012

 While supporting persistent shadow copies, Windows 8 lacks the GUI portion necessary to browse them; therefore the ability to browse, search or recover older versions of files via the Previous Versions tab of the Properties dialog of files was removed for local volumes.
 However, using third party tools (such as ShadowExplorer) it is possible to recover that functionality.
 The feature is fully available in Windows Server 2012.

 Windows 10

 Windows 10 restored the Previous Versions tab that was removed in Windows 8; however, in earlier builds it depended upon the File History feature instead of Volume Shadow copy.
 Current builds now allow restoration from both File History and System Protection (System Restore) points, which use Volume Shadow Copy.

+Windows 11

+Windows 11 retains the same Previous Versions and File History feature introduced in Windows 10, although it is disabled by default.